SmartTURB/C-DM-lagr/README.md

 Please refer to the [parent repository](https://github.com/SmartTURB/diffusion-lagr#training) for detailed instructions on training an unconditional diffusion model.
 To ensure compatibility with DPS reconstruction, `--use_continuous_diffusion=True` must be set during training.

-For **3D HIT tracers**, we use the following settings to train an unconditional diffusion model:
+For 3D HIT tracers, we use the following settings to train an unconditional diffusion model:

 ```bash
 DATA_FLAGS="--dataset_path datasets/lagr/Lagr_u3c_diffusion_splits.h5 --dataset_name train"